 - Go to www.Medicare.gov and enroll through the government website.
 From there you can look up your medications, compare plans, and get your application started online.

-- Use an independent insurance agent.
+- Use an independent Delaware insurance agent.
 This is the best way to go if you need someone to help advise you.

-For additional, helpful information, visit CMS on the web at http://cms.gov.
-This page is maintained by David Bynon and was last updated on .
+This Medicare Advantage plan information is maintained by David Bynon and was last updated on .